Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param operatorSet the operatorSet that the certificate is for
  * @param cert a certificate
  * @param totalStakeNominalThresholds the nominal amount of stake that
  * the signed stake of the certificate should meet.
 Each index corresponds to
  * a stake type in the `totalWeights` array in the `BN254OperatorSetInfo`.
- * @return whether or not certificate is valid and meets thresholds */ function verifyCertificateNominal(
+ * @return whether or not certificate is valid and meets nominal thresholds */ function verifyCertificateNominal(
     OperatorSet memory operatorSet,